rajagaurdevops/Kubernetes/Taints and Tolerations/README.md

       effect: "NoSchedule"
 ```

-Either toleration above matches the taint
+Either toleration above matches the taint<br>
-The scheduler considers tolerations when selecting a node
+The scheduler considers tolerations when selecting a node<br>
-If .spec.nodeName is specified manually, the scheduler is bypassed
+If .spec.nodeName is specified manually, the scheduler is bypassed<br>
 However, if the node has a NoExecute taint, the kubelet can still evict the pod if there is no matching toleration.

 #  Example Pod YAML